KornCode/IoT-AFDD/README.md

 ## 🏗️ Engineering Philosophy

-This project was developed with a moderate focus on code quality, scalability, and real-time responsiveness, in alignment with the expectations outlined in the challenge:

-#### ✔️ Clean, Modular Code
+### ✔️ Clean, Modular Code

-- The Django backend is organized into three self-contained apps:
+- Django backend is organized into 3 apps:
-  - `management/` – Handles core entities like buildings, devices, floors, and zones.
+  - `management/` – Core data: devices, buildings, floors, zones.
-  - `ingestion/` – Receives and processes real-time telemetry from RabbitMQ.
+  - `ingestion/` – RabbitMQ message consumption.
-  - `fault_detection/` – Applies fault logic, session tracking, and generates alerts.
+  - `fault_detection/` – Logic evaluation and alert generation.
-- Each app is **fully decoupled**, with **no circular imports** between them.
+- Apps are fully **decoupled** with **no circular imports**.
-- This structure improves **maintainability**, allows **independent testing**, and makes the system **easier to scale or deploy as separate services** if needed.
-- Logic is split into clear `repository/`, `service/`, and `route/` layers for clean separation of concerns.
+- Clear architecture using `repository/`, `service/`, and `route/` layers.
-- Uses `async` and `sync_to_async` where appropriate to support non-blocking, real-time processing of high-frequency telemetry streams.
+- Real-time message processing via `async`/`sync_to_async`.

-#### ✔️ Thoughtful Backend Design
+### ✔️ Thoughtful Backend Design

-- Designed around **Supabase Realtime**, **RabbitMQ**, and **PostgreSQL** for fast, reactive telemetry handling.
+- Built with Supabase Realtime, RabbitMQ, and PostgreSQL for responsive telemetry handling.
-- Evaluates fault logic using `asteval` for safety and flexibility.
+- Fault logic is evaluated using `asteval` for safety and flexibility.
-- Session-based tracking avoids redundant alerts.
+- Session-based tracking prevents duplicate alert spam.

-This foundation is built to be extensible and ready for more sophisticated AFDD logic as the system evolves.
+- Architecture is extensible to zone-, floor-, or building-level evaluations.

 ---

-## 🧱 Extendability & Future Development
+## 🧱 Future Possibilities

-This project serves as a **foundational platform** for real-time IoT fault detection and diagnostics.
+This project serves as a **foundation for small to medium-sized smart building systems**.
-It is designed to be **modular, scalable, and easily extensible**.
+It is modular, scalable, and extensible — enabling future features such as:

-> 💡 This system lays the groundwork for more advanced AFDD systems and can evolve into a robust solution for **small to medium-sized smart building environments**.
+- Aggregated logic (zone/floor/building)
+- Anomaly detection models
+- Role-based dashboards and analytics